Park and protect - our car parks

 Finding our car parks

-Our car parks usually have brown or grey entrance signs, and will reference the name/logo ‘Peak District National Park’ or ‘Peak Park’ Authority.
-National Park Authority parking permits are applicable in these car parks only, and we are unable to accept responsibility for fees or penalty charges incurred in facilities we do not manage.
+Our car parks usually have green entrance signs, and will reference the name/logo ‘Peak District National Park’ or ‘Peak Park’ Authority.
+National Park Authority parking permits are applicable in these car parks only, and must be clearly displayed within the vehicle when in use.

 Other provider car parks